miguelbranco80/miguelbranco80/README.md

 ## Hi there 👋 I'm Miguel Branco

-I'm a developer, builder, and founder based in Geneva, Switzerland 🇨🇭 — originally from **Porto, Portugal** 🇵🇹, the land of sunshine and port wine 🍷.
+I’m a systems & data infrastructure founder based in Geneva, Switzerland 🇨🇭 (originally from Porto, Portugal 🇵🇹).

-I lead [RAW Labs](https://www.raw-labs.com), where we're reimagining how developers interact with data — with chat interfaces, structured prompts, and a killer SQL engine under the hood.
+I lead [RAW Labs](https://www.raw-labs.com), where we’re building AI‑native data platforms.

 ### 🚀 What I'm Working On
 - 🧠 [**MXCP**](https://mxcp.dev/) – An open, declarative framework for building and running AI tools & APIs
+- ⚙️ Integrations with **DuckDB**, **DBT**, **Python**, and whatever else helps businesses make sense of their data
 - 🐘 PostgreSQL extensions & FDWs
-- ⚙️ Integrations with **DuckDB**, **DBT**, **Python**, and whatever else helps businesses make sense of their data

 ### ✍️ Writing

 I (sometimes) publish notes, prototypes, and reflections at [**notes.spacebase.org**](https://notes.spacebase.org).

 ### 🎯 Research & Interests

 My background is in distributed systems and databases.

 Nowdays, have a growing focus on AI systems, particularly at the intersection of data access, analytics, and data safety.